“Competition is a sin.”

 The Banks’ dilemma is getting worse.
 The conflict of interest mentioned above has been highlighted in the mainstream media, and key outlets smell blood in the water.
 For example, JP Morgan has been embroiled in some controversy over this issue over the last few years, as detailed here and here.

-Some banks have sought to address this conflict of interest head on and alter their fee structures.
+Some banks have sought to address this conflict of interest head-on and alter their fee structures.
 Other banks have sold off their mutual fund complexes entirely.
-Consider Barclays–A recent Barron’s article has a quote from Barclays, which, according the article, has eliminated internal products and embraced open architecture:
+Consider Barclays–A recent Barron’s article has a quote from Barclays, which, according to the article, has eliminated internal products and embraced open architecture:

 “We are completely on the same side of the table as the client because we don’t have to support an internal asset-management business,” says David Romhilt, head of manager selection at Barclays.